Product, Price, People and Promotion are the core components to most marketing plans.

 An outline of businesses for outreach will provide structure for this task, and insure follow up visits are scheduled.

 The marketing plan is the road map tracking the variety of advertising efforts.
-Realizing an internet ad was not updated or the newspaper deadline was missed will probably affect the number of calls or visits, delaying the hoped for increase in occupancy.
+Realizing an internet ad was not updated or the newspaper deadline was missed will affect the number of calls or inquiries, delaying the hoped for increase in occupancy.